JamesTheHacker/passman/README.md

 ## Security Tips

 PassMan is only as strong as the system using it.
-If your system has been attacked it's possible the attacker could steal your private keys, but the attacker would still need to know the password to decrypt the password database.
-For most use cases this is satisfactory.

 Here's some tips to help keep you safe: